 Ground wire is smaller gauge than neutral

-Electric company may required licenced electrician before approving installation, or in rural areas they may allow homeowner to install the meter box and weatherhead.
+-Electric company may required licensed electrician before approving installation, or in rural areas they may allow homeowner to install the meter box and weatherhead.

-Install meter box and weatherhead on side of any stationary building.
-Unskirted Mobile homes and RV and temporary buildings and delapidated structures usually require separate pole for meter and weatherhead.
+-Install meter box and weatherhead on side of any stationary building. -Unskirted Mobile homes and RV and temporary buildings and dilapidated structures usually require separate pole for meter and weatherhead.

-There must be 8' ground rod installed at the pole with proper grounding ... local codes for ground vary by type of soil, moisture and temperature.
+-Generally there must be 8' ground rod installed at the pole with proper grounding ... local codes for ground vary by type of soil, moisture and temperature.

 Electric company will not connect power unless conduit terminates into a shut off box or is continuous to a main breaker shut off inside breaker box.